mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 The approach we used so far reached the goal.
 However, it has some limitations.

-First, we add the `printAsJson` method to the `JsonScope` interface.
+First, we add the `printAsJson` function as an extension to the `JsonScope` interface.
 However, the function has nothing to do with the `JsonScope` type.
 We placed it there because it was the only technical possible solution offered.
 It's somewhat misleading: The `printAsJson` is not a method of the `JsonScope` type!

 Second, extension functions are only available on objects, which is only sometimes what we desire.
 For example, we don't want our developers to use the `printAsJson` in the following way: